howdyai/botkit/readme.md

 lerna bootstrap --hoist
 ```

-Now, build all of the libraries:
+Now, build all of the included libraries:

 ```bash
 lerna run build